Christina El Moussa Tries To Save Brand While Her Marriage Falls Apart, ‘Flip Or Flop’ Not Her Only Income

 A photo posted by Christina El Moussa (@christinaelmoussa) on

 Many people have been under the assumption that Christina El Moussa was only working on Flip or Flop and didn’t have anything else to do in her down time.
 While this is the most popular and well-known business she co-owns with Tarek, there is also a real estate agency and the couple also gets paid for speaking engagements.
-According to Hollywood Take, Christina and Tarek El Moussa are worth well over $4 million.
+According to Hollywood Take, Christina and Tarek El Moussa are worth well over four million dollars.
 That is a lot of money to split in a divorce and with their business lives completely intertwined, things could get messy quickly.

 Before things went south, Christina and Tarek El Moussa co-wrote a book together.
 Flip Your Life is set to be launched this upcoming March, which means the couple will have to spend a lot of time together for promotional purposes.
 Christina has spent a lot of time branding herself and Tarek to align with Flip or Flop in every single aspect of their business.
 With the news of cancellation for their show at the end of Season 3, she is struggling to find a way to keep her brand going.
 The money brought in per episode was around $10,000 which is going to cause a significant drop in their overall income.
 Despite their marriage failing, the El Moussas have reportedly been committed to making things work on the business side.